dhabersack/islovely.co/_firetips/2020-06-16-creating-state-selectors-in-utility-first-css.md

 ---
-title: "State-selectors in utility-first CSS"
+title: "Creating state-selectors in utility-first CSS"
 tags: ["utility-first CSS"]
 ---
 Want to create state-prefixed CSS classes that only apply on hover, focus, or other states?
 Repeat that same pseudo-selector at the end of your selector.